 Students holding a 25% or greater teaching or research assistantship appointment will be assured a tuition scholarship.
-In 2014-2015, the University’s contribution towards the tuition for graduate assistants will be $8,252 for the academic year ($4,126 per semester) based on a 9 s.h. registration.
-The scholarship will be pro-rated, so that students who are registered for less than 9 s.h. will receive the appropriate percentage of $4,126, according to the number of credit hours for which they are registered.
-Thus Graduate Assistants may receive a benefit of up to $8,252 toward their tuition for the 2014-2015 academic year.
+The University’s contribution towards the tuition for graduate assistants is listed below.
+The scholarship will be pro-rated, so that students who are registered for less than 9 s.h. will receive the appropriate percentage of full tuition according to the number of credit hours for which they are registered.

 The tuition scholarships will be applicable only for the academic year and do not include scholarships for summer semester enrollment.
 The tuition scholarship is not affected by the level of appointment above 25%.

 Q. What if I am initially registered for 9 s.h. and then I withdraw from a class?
 Will I receive the full amount or a pro-rated amount?